simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_02_configuration_as_code_concepts.md

 Custom scripting seems like the obvious first step beyond GUI administration, but organizations quickly discover the complexity:

 **Core Issues:**

 - **Imperative Complexity**: Must explicitly handle CREATE, READ, UPDATE, DELETE logic for every resource type
+- **API SDKs**: Each SaaS platform has its own SDK (typically), which can vary significantly in complexity and feature completeness. there can also be challenges in functionality gaps between the SDK and the actual API.
 - **State Management Nightmare**: No built-in way to track what resources exist or their current configuration
 - **Authentication Overhead**: Every script must implement OAuth flows, token refresh, rate limiting
 - **Error Handling Burden**: Must build robust retry logic, partial failure recovery, and rollback mechanisms
-- **API Evolution Tax**: Each API change requires updating multiple scripts across the organization
+- **API Evolution Tax**: Each API change requires updating all existing api management scripts across the organization
 - **Testing Complexity**: Mocking API responses, handling edge cases, integration testing

-**Real-World Example**: A simple Jamf Pro script to manage one security policy requires:
-- ~200 lines of authentication code
-- ~150 lines of error handling and retry logic
-- ~100 lines of JSON parsing and validation
-- ~50 lines of actual business logic
-- Result: **500 lines of code for what should be a 10-line configuration**

 ---